Rajasekharan Parameswaran: Personal life

-Born in 1964, Parameswaran lives in Kaliyikkavila, Kanyakumari, Tamil Nadu, India.
-He is married to Valsamma and has two daughters.
+Born in 1964, Parameswaran lives in Kaliyakkavilai, Tamil Nadu, India.
+He is married with two daughters.

 Career

-Parameswaran worked as a statistics compiler, receptionist, medical representative, and a teacher before becoming an artist.
-He has no formal training in arts, he developed his own style and taught himself pencil sketching and oil-painting.
-Parameswaran made his debut in films as assistant director with Adoor Gopalakrishnan's film Nizhalkuthu.
-His first film as art director was the 2007 Naalu Pennungal, directed by Gopalakrishnan, for which he won a state award.
-Parameswaran has since acted as art director for a number of other films including Oru Pennum Randaanum, Maestro's Memoirs, Mohiniyattam, Magizhchi, and Pinneyum.
+Parameswaran's career has spanned various fields and included working as a statistics compiler, receptionist, medical representative, and teacher, before he transitioned into the arts.
+He is a self-taught artist, having learned pencil sketching and oil painting without formal training.
+He began his film career as an assistant director for Adoor Gopalakrishnan's 2002 film, Nizhalkuthu.
+His first credit as art director was for the 2007 film Naalu Pennungal, also directed by Gopalakrishnan.
+He has since worked as an art director for several films, including Oru Pennum Randaanum (2008), Magizhchi (2010), and Pinneyum (2016).

-In 2008, Parameswaran received a Guinness World Record for creating the largest easel painting.
-It is a portrait of former chief minister of Kerala Elamkulam Namboodiripad, measuring 25' height and 50' width, and is held by a 56.5' high and 31' wide easel on National Highway 47 near Neyyattinkara, Thiruvananthapuram, Kerala.
-Two years later, it was included in the Limca Book of Records.
+In 2008, Parameswaran received a Guinness World Record for creating the largest easel painting, a portrait of former Chief Minister of Kerala E. M. S. Namboodiripad, which measures 25' x 50' and is displayed on a 56.5' x 31' easel on National Highway 47, near Neyyattinkara, in Kerala.
+In 2010, the painting was also included in the Limca Book of Records.

-In 2017, Parameswaran built "The Largest Devil's Knot (Edakoodam)", a type of Burr puzzle, with each piece of the puzzle measuring 24' x 2' x 2', unveiled on 27 December 2017 at The Ravis Hotels and Resorts, Kollam, Kerala.
+He received a second Guinness World Record in 2017 for "The Largest Devil's Knot (Edaakoodam)", a type of Burr puzzle, unveiled on 27 December 2017 at the Ravis Hotels and Resorts, Kollam, Kerala.
+Each piece of the puzzle measures 24' x 2' x 2'.

-In 2010, he won the Bikhuram National Award for his painting of Mahatma Gandhi and the same year, for a painting of Fidel Castro, he won an online art contest organised by the ArtSlant International.
+Parameswaran won the Bikhuram National Award in 2010 for his painting of Mahatma Gandhi.
+That same year, his painting of Fidel Castro won an online art contest organized by ArtSlant International.

-In 2015, his works were featured at Elegance Club, Kuala Lumpur, Malaysia, and included a portrait of Adhiletchumy Natrajan, titled Bliss.
-Bliss had previously been featured at the Vienna International Exhibition (2013).
-One of his paintings, Bhayanakam, was featured at Lalit Kala Akademi, Chennai, and sold.
-Parameswaran donated the proceeds to a relief fund for people affected by Cyclone Thane, which struck the Indian subcontinent in 2011.
+His work was exhibited at Elegance Club in Kuala Lumpur, Malaysia, in 2015.
+The exhibition included a portrait of Adhiletchumy Natrajan, titled Bliss, which was previously featured at the Vienna International Exhibition (2013).
+His painting Bhayanakam was exhibited and sold at the Lalit Kala Akademi in Chennai, with the proceeds donated to a relief fund for victims of Cyclone Thane (2011).

-Parameswaran has made portraits of Mother Teresa, Abdul Kalam, Richard Branson, and Najib Razak, among many others.
+Parameswaran's portraits include depictions of Mother Teresa, Abdul Kalam, Richard Branson, and Najib Razak.